-Operating Reserve deviations to generators that are operating at PJM's direction are based on a comparison of their Real-time desired MW with their Real-time MWh.
+Operating Reserve deviations to generators that are operating at PJM's direction are based on a comparison of their Real-time desired MW with their Real-time MWh for each Real-time Settlement Interval.
 For the purposes of settlement of Operating Reserve charges and credits, a Ramp-Limited Desired MW value will be used to determine whether a unit is following PJM dispatch instructions as well as the actual quantity of deviations that will be calculated when a unit be determined to not be following dispatch instructions.